TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Bucket.md

 <br />

-At this point, we can try to upload a `malicious` php reverse shell and if the website allows php `execution`, gain access to the victim machine.
+At this point, we can try to upload a `malicious` PHP reverse shell and if the website allows PHP `execution`, we might gain access to the victim machine.

 To do it, we can use the `php` reverse shell of [pentestmonkey](https://github.com/pentestmonkey/php-reverse-shell/blob/master/php-reverse-shell.php) GitHub repository: